Previously I showed a

 And, the usual implementation story continues, once we have full

-, we can then use those
+continuations and dynamic-wind, we can then use those

 to implement parameters.
 (See for example